 If a flexible gas connector is required or allowed by the authority that has jurisdiction, black iron pipe shall be installed at the gas valve and extend outside the furnace cabinet.
-The flexible connector can then be added between the black iron pipe and the gas supply line.

-Do not over torque (800 in-lbs) or under torque (350 inlbs) when attaching the gas piping to the gas valve.
+Do not over torque (800 in-lbs) or under torque (350 in-lbs) when attaching the gas piping to the gas valve.

-- Gas piping may be routed into the unit through either the left-or right-hand side in upflow applications, and either the top or bottom in horizontal applications.
-Supply piping enters into the gas valve from the side of the valve as shown in FIGURE 49 and FIGURE 50.
+- 1 Gas piping may be routed into the unit through either the left or right-hand side.
+Supply piping enters into the gas valve from the side of the valve as shown in FIGURE 45.
 Connect the gas supply piping into the gas valve.
-The maximum torque is 800 in lbs and minimum torque is 350 in lbs when attaching the gas piping to the gas valve. - When connecting gas supply, factors such as length of run, number of fittings and furnace rating must be considered to avoid excessive pressure drop.
+The maximum torque is 800 in lbs and minimum torque is 350 in lbs when when attaching the gas piping to the gas valve. - 2 When connecting gas supply, factors such as length of run, number of fittings and furnace rating must be considered to avoid excessive pressure drop.
 TABLE 11 lists recommended pipe sizes for typical applications.